 This prospectus and the information incorporated by reference in this prospectus include "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Exchange Act.
 All statements, other than statements of historical facts, contained or incorporated by reference in this prospectus, including statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
-The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "wull," "would," "could," "should," "continue" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-In addition, any statements that refer to our plans to develop and commercialize our most advanced product candidates and companion diagnostics; our ongoing and planned discovery programs, preclinical studies and clinical trials; our collaborations with PharmaEngine, Inc. related to MM-398 and with Sanofi related to MM-121; our ability to establish and maintain additional collaborations; the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; the rate and degree of market acceptance and clinical utility of our products; our intellectual property position; our commercialization, marketing and manufacturing capabilities and strategy; the potential advantages of our Network Biology approach in fields other than oncology; and our estimates regarding expenses, future revenues, capital requirements and needs for additional financing are forward-looking statements.
+The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+In addition, any statements that refer to our plans to develop and commercialize our most advanced product candidates and companion diagnostics; our ongoing and planned discovery programs, preclinical studies and clinical trials; our collaborations with PharmaEngine, Inc. related to MM-398 and with Sanofi related to MM-121; our ability to establish and maintain additional collaborations; the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; the rate and degree of market acceptance and clinical utility of our products; our intellectual property position; our commercialization, marketing and manufacturing capabilities and strategy; the potential advantages of our Network Biology approach to drug research and development; the potential use of our Network Biology approach in fields other than oncology; and our estimates regarding expenses, future revenues, capital requirements and needs for additional financing are forward-looking statements.